Horse Betting in California: The 2026 Guide

 California horse racing dates back to the Spanish colonial era, when ranchers raced their horses informally in the early 1800s.
 The sport became formalized in the late 1800s with the construction of various small tracks, but the modern era really begins with the 1933 legalization of parimutuel wagering.
 California voters approved a constitutional amendment that authorized horse racing as the state’s first form of legal gambling, and the California Horse Racing Board was established to regulate the sport.

-The closure of Golden Gate Fields in June 2024 and the failure of efforts to revive Northern California racing in 2025 and 2026 mark the latest chapter in the contraction of the sport.
-California now has the smallest live racing footprint it has had since the 1930s, with just three operating tracks.
-Whether the sport stabilizes here or continues to shrink is one of the biggest questions in California gambling.
+The closure of Golden Gate Fields in June 2024 and the failure of efforts to revive Northern California racing in 2025 and 2026 mark the latest chapter.
+California now has just three operating tracks, the smallest live racing footprint since the 1930s.

 The California Horse Racing Board and How the Sport Is Regulated